 Valuable experience

-Marrakchi broke onto the international circuit in 2005 with her debut feature Marock which screened in Un Certain Regard at the Cannes Film Festival.
+Marrakchi broke onto the international circuit in 2005 with her debut feature Marock, which screened in Un Certain Regard at the Cannes Film Festival.
 Her follow-up was female-centric family drama Rock The Casbah, which premiered at the Toronto International Film Festival in 2013.

-When that film failed to match the success of her debut, Marrakchi moved into television, directing several series which include two episodes of Damien Chazelle’s The Eddy for Netflix, as well as several French productions including Eric Rochant’s French spy series The Bureau.
+When that film failed to match the success of her debut, Marrakchi moved into television, directing several series which include two episodes of Damien Chazelle’s The Eddy for Netflix, as well as several French productions, including Eric Rochant’s French spy series The Bureau.
 The experience of working for the small screen has reaped rewards.

-”I learn a lot with series,” she says. ” I feel more comfortable on sets and with technical things after this and [working with] French and American actors [has made me] feel more legitimate.”
+”I learn a lot [from] series,” she says. ” I feel more comfortable on sets and with technical things after this and [working with] French and American actors [has made me] feel more legitimate.”

 She has also been working on the Casablanca-set drama series Casa Girls in collaboration with Stephanie Duvivier and Dorothee Lachaud.